-Courses offered under the Natural Science (NSC) heading do not fit into any of the other major programs in the sciences at Centre.
-Some of these courses may be used to fulfill the general education science requirements for students who do not intend to major in a science.
+These courses may be used to fulfill the general education science requirements for students who do not intend to major in a science.
+They do not fit into any of the other major programs in the sciences at Centre.

 This requirement consists of two four-credit laboratory courses, one in life science and one in physical science, or a two-course natural science sequence that integrates the major areas of cosmological and biological evolution.
-Each of the natural science courses can be taken independently to satisfy either the physical (NSC 110) or life (NSC 120) science requirement.
+Each of the natural science courses can be taken independently to satisfy either the physical or life science requirement.